top of page

 Award

-At a time where building bridges is more important than ever, Literacy Movement 4 More will be honoring Bob and Osla Case by naming an annual $1,000 scholarship for Boston Public School (BPS) students in their name.
-Awarded as a one-time stipend to an exceptional BPS student who embodies the spirit of "can do", our goal is to support young people committed to enhancing and uplifting their communities.
+At a time where building bridges is more important than ever, Literacy Movement 4 More honors Bob and Osla Case by naming an annual $1,000 scholarship for Boston Public School (BPS) students in their name.
+Awarded as a one-time stipend to an exceptional BPS student (or students) who embodies the spirit of "can do", our goal is to support young people committed to uplifting their communities.

 All contributions to Literacy Movement 4 More Inc. and the Bob & Osla Case Scholarship Fund will be tax deductible, and you will be issued a tax receipt via the email provided.